yossiazu/local_registry_in_k8s_cluster/README.md

 The project is reliable thanks to Kubernetes, which ensures automatic repair and maintenance in case of any malfunction, ensuring that the project functions correctly.

 # Step by step tutorial
-*Before we can use an NFS volume in our Kubernetes deployment, we need to ensure that the server we want to use as the volume allows NFS.
+* Before we can use an NFS volume in our Kubernetes deployment, we need to ensure that the server we want to use as the volume allows NFS.
-@
-$
-%
-&